kateuj/instacook/README.md

 ![Thank you re-direct page screenshot](assets/readme-images/thank-you-page.png)

-* A quick message to the user to confirm their message has been submitted and to redirect them back to the game page within 5 seconds.
+* A quick message to the user to confirm their message has been submitted and to redirect them back to the app page within 5 seconds.

 ## Error 404 page

 ![Error 404 page screenshot](assets/readme-images/error-404-page.png)

 * Should any errors occur, the user will be directed to this page.
 I have included this page in the sendmail js file function, should the form not successfully submit.
-The page has a button that links back to the game page, so the user can return back to the main site easily and quickly.
+The page has a button that links back to the app page, so the user can return back to the main site easily and quickly.

 ## Possible Future Features